What is pseudocode?

 The code written by developers is meant to be readable by machines, not humans.
 Machines are far better equipped to read endless parentheses, curly brackets, and pipes than we are; we're simply too used to the comparatively inefficient letters, words, and symbols.
 Pseudocode strikes a balance between the two, explaining complex computer science concepts to those who don’t have a deep understanding of programming.

 Why is pseudocode code used?

-It's another way of planning; in that it could replace a series of flowcharts and unified modelling language charts that show how an algorithm or system works, as well as its key aims.
+This form of coding is often used to map out or pre-plan how a programme will work before then translating it into a real language.
+It's another way of planning, in that it could replace a series of flowcharts and unified modelling language charts that show how an algorithm or system works, as well as its key aims.
 This is especially useful for people who'd ideally want to ensure the core code is foolproof, and that whatever it is eventually translated into has a fixed point of reference in relatively plain English.

 Pseudocode can also help to spot any potential flaws in the code before an app or algorithm is written out in full, which lends itself to a far more efficient process in the longer-term.
 When it comes to patching any errors in future, for example, the process could be much smoother.

 Beyond the practical benefits of pseudocode, programmers often use pseudocode as a point of reference to translate a piece of code from one language to another, as it documents the underlying functions and aims of a programme; almost like a translatory aid.
 But it can also be helpful to add any additional functions, in terms of visualising where these may fit into the overall programme.